Style Guide

 Test the documentation yourself

-One of the big strengths of Vale is that it is possible for a contributor to run the tests locally before you create a PR.
+One of the big strengths of Vale is that it is possible for a contributor to run the tests locally before creating a PR.
 Below are a couple of options on how to test the documentation.

 Visual Studio Code extension